The A380 is a passenger magnet!

 - Long distance carriers such as Emirates will operate fleets of large jets such as the B777 and A380 to connect the world’s hubs and saturated airports.

-Dubai is now so saturated that Emirates is now a B777 and A380 airline.
-In 2016 Emirates disposed of all their smaller (A330 & A340) aircraft.
+Dubai is now so saturated that Emirates will be allocating all slots to its B777s and A380s, and in 2016 disposing of all (18) of their smaller (A330 & A340) aircraft.

 Very Large Aircraft (VLA)